 There are many kinds of maple tree diseases, but the ones that people are most commonly concerned with affect the trunk and bark of maple trees.
-This is because bark diseases of maple trees are very visible to a tree's owner and are often bring about dramatic changes to the tree.
+This is because bark diseases of maple trees are very visible to a tree's owner and can often bring about dramatic changes to the tree.
 Below you will find a list of diseases that affect maple trunk and bark.

-Maple Tree Bark Diseases And Damage
+Maple Tree Bark Diseases and Damage

 Canker Fungus Maple Tree Bark Disease

-Galls And Burls
+Galls and Burls